DRJeanLoupFDBLG/Exo-REM/doc/index.rst

 Welcome to my portfolio
 ***********************

-Here you can find some sample of codes developed for academic purpose and virous links to my work.
+Here you can find some sample of codes developed for academic purpose and various links to my work.

 *Jean-Loup Baudino*